kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 - The "Marketcap" value displayed on the home page is retrieved from the "pearlzzTokenTotalSupply()" method from the PearlZZExchange smart contract on the blockchain
 - Which in turn calls the totalSupply() method on the member variable of type PearlZZToken (another smart contract embedded within the PearlZZExchange)
 ### Step-2: Either click on "Go to Dashboard" from the Issuers page or go straight to either "localhost:3000" or "https://pearlzz.herokuapp.com"
+- This step can be executed with any account address (not limited to the PearlZZExchange contract owner addresss)
 - As soon as you go to this page,
 - the DApp is designed to seed in four test "Buy" orders and four test "Sell" orders on the "PearlZZ Exchange"
 - This seeding of 4 buy orders and 4 sell orders would also require a metamask signing of transactions